tatianamac/tm11ty/src/posts/why-judgment-isnt-helpful.md

 I imagine many people felt disappointed by seeing an idol or hero do something they didn't morally agree with.
 I imagine some pedestals fell.
 I think this is a danger of hero worship.
 We expect our heroes to be better than us in all ways and in a sense, we dehumanise them in the process.
 We don't allow them to be complete humans.
 We expect a monolith not a person.

 Power also comes into play here: We're far more forgiving of majoritised heroes than we are minoritised ones.
 I see this even within our own communities.
 We expect better from each other and don't allow each other the richness of being 100 percent flawed.
+The power becomes further something to examine as to who is criticising whom: A white man criticising a Black woman needs to be understood as a power differential.

 I imagine that a large career decision like this isn't one that she took lightly.
 I imagine she considered Facebook's past and present.
 I imagine I lack all the context that only Kristy has to have made this decision, one that is her right to make.
 Only she has enough context to judge this decision.